Teloze/test/README.md

 To be part of this projet you must be cool

 # Dependencies
-You must to know Daniele Scinnadrone
+You must to know Daniele Sciannandrone